Professional Master of Education (P.M.E.)

-School Placement is a major element of the course and students accepted for the course will be placed in a range of different school types, usually in the greater Dublin area.
+School Placement is a major element of the course and students accepted for the course must source two placements in a range of different school types, usually in the greater Dublin area.
 In accordance with the Teaching Council of Ireland guidelines, at least 40% of student time over the two years of the PME must be allocated to school placement, involving between 200-250 hours of direct teaching, which includes approximately 25 hours of team teaching experience during students’ first semester.

 There are two school placement modules:

 Advanced School Placement (year 2)

 The introductory school placement module in first year involves incremental tasks such as peer teaching, co-teaching with a mentor or co-operating teacher, learning support and resource teaching, and individual teaching and reflection.
 Structured non-teaching hours involve targeted classroom observations, peer and individual planning for teaching, learning and assessment, attendance at staff meetings, involvement in extra curricular activities, familiarisation with school policies, documentation, procedures and practices, and guided reading and portfolio tasks.The advanced module in second year requires students to engage in school based research, all aspects of the planning, implementation and evaluation of teaching, and full participation in the day-to-day activities of school life.